-The Lake Superior College Foundation administers scholarships from private donors who give to us.
-These scholarships can be applied for twice a year.
-There are “external scholarship” that have various application dates (see link on this page for a few we know about and the link on how to apply your external scholarship to your tuition balance).
+The Lake Superior College Foundation offers scholarships from private donors twice a year.
+There are also external scholarships with different application dates (check the link on this page for details and how to apply them to your tuition).

 Additional Scholarship Details